Daily martial art training & normal life: how to

 A few conclusive thoughts, tips and ideas:

-• Naturally, the examples we have proposed must be taken with due caution, they must be seen as a starting point that must be adapted to the specific needs of each one (family members with problems, possible hospital treatment, working overtime, transshipments, etc.)
+• As we said, the examples we have proposed must be taken with due caution, they must be seen as a reference point to be adapted to the specific needs of each one (eg. family members’ necessities, working overtime, transshipments, etc.)

-• When we can not change the extension of the time of martial practice is always possible, for example, to alter the intensity (read Intensity of training: depends on what?) and on the simultaneity of the exercises (read Optimizing the available time)
+• When we can not change the extension of the time of our martial practice, it is always possible (for example), to alter its intensity (read Intensity of training: depends on what?) and the simultaneity of the exercises (read Optimizing the available time)

-• Training can also be part of every small action that we perform during the day (read The constant training in everyday life), it’s a matter of mind disposition
+• Training can be part of every small action that we perform during the day (read The constant training in everyday life), it is just a matter of mental disposition

 In-depth articles